-To add a Siebel Enterprise to Grid Control for monitoring, perform the following steps:
+To add a Siebel Enterprise to Cloud Control for monitoring, perform the following steps:

-- 1. From the Enterprise Manager Console, click the Targets tab.
+- 1. From the Targets menu of the Enterprise Manager Console, select Siebel. - 2.
+On the Siebel page, click the Add Enterprise button.

-- 2. Click the Siebel tab.

-- 3. Click the Add Enterprise button.

 The Add Siebel Enterprise page appears, shown in Figure 3-1.